 Mr. LeTellier has been an active educator for over twenty years, having instructed at all levels from elementary through college.
-Before coming to Valley State City University (VCSU) as Assistant Professor of Music Education, Mr. LeTellier spent 3 ½ years as Arts Education Specialist for the Florida Department of Education, where he served as the state arts liaison, overseeing K-12 arts standards implementation for all of Florida’s 67 counties.
-Currently, at VCSU he teaches music education and music technology courses, as well as applied piano.
+Before coming to Valley State City University (VCSU) to direct the music technology and music education programs, Mr. LeTellier spent 3 ½ years as Arts Education Specialist for the Florida Department of Education, where he served as the state arts liaison, overseeing K-12 arts standards implementation for all of Florida’s 67 counties.
+Currently, at VCSU he teaches music technology and education courses, as well as applied piano.

 His students have participated in numerous festivals and concerts throughout the years including at President Trump’s Mar-a-Lago, The Kravis Center and Peabody Auditorium.
 Among his other accomplishments are being selected to serve on the North Dakota Arts Education Standards Committee to redesign new state arts standards, being named the 2010 Marion County teacher of the year, serving on the Public Education Foundation Board in Marion County, and being selected to work on Florida’s Student-Growth Implementation Committee in 2011- where he helped to design a brand new value-added model for evaluating Florida’s 190,000 teachers.
 As an avid supporter of Arts Education, Mr. LeTellier’s opinions have often been sought, which has led to several educational television interviews and magazine articles.